 - Damaged materials

+- Past use

-- Amount of use
+- Likely future use

 - Obsolescence

 After implementation of these criteria, the final decision to weed materials will be made on a title-bytitle basis by the librarians and the Library Director.

 Materials selected using the foregoing criteria will be designated to be destroyed, offered for sale, donated to other libraries, sent for rebinding, or in the case of selected reference materials, reclassified to circulation.